How is the MRC involved?

 Our strategy for tackling antimicrobial resistance

-Tackling antimicrobial resistance is a priority area of research for the MRC as set out in our strategic plan: Research Changes Lives.
+Tackling antimicrobial resistance is a priority area of research for the MRC as set out in our strategy.

 The MRC provides the strategic direction and financial support to enable the best research possible to ensure that the dawn of a post-antibiotic world never arrives.
 We enable researchers in the UK to undertake cutting-edge research, in collaboration with research colleagues across the globe, and to take unique approaches to AMR that will help to improve our understanding of bacterial resistance.
 Our strategy for tackling AMR focuses on preventing infections, preserving existing antibiotics and promoting the development of new therapies and interventions.